hackclub/hackclub/workshops/minecraft_modding/README.md

 This may take a while.

 `Gradle` is the name of the build system we are using.
-It is what turns our Java code into something the compiler understands. `Tasks` is a directory of all the build actions we can use, so if we wanted to change the way the compiler saw our program then we change which build action or Task. `fg_runs` is the Forge specfic build action set and contains all the build actions for our program.
+It is what turns our Java code into something the compiler understands. `Tasks` is a directory of all the build actions we can use, so if we wanted to change the way the compiler saw our program then we change which build action or Task. `fg_runs` is the Forge specific build action set and contains all the build actions for our program.

 `genIntellijRuns` tells the compiler and the program itself that it needs to go through Forge before going through the compiler.
-This also sets us up with our development environment with the mod automically loaded in and a test version of Minecraft is loaded when you run the program from your IDE.
+This also sets us up with our development environment with the mod automatically loaded in and a test version of Minecraft is loaded when you run the program from your IDE.

 Once it has been built, it should say `BUILD SUCCESSFUL` in the Build tab at the bottom.
 You can close the gradle tab now by clicking on the `-` at the top right.